Prajwal2003/Stir-task/README.md

 2. **Analyze and Display the Data:**
    - Fetch the latest data from MongoDB.
    - Dynamically display the trends on a Flask web page.

-3. **Provide Interactive Web Interface:**
-   - Run the scraping script.
-   - Refresh data using buttons on the web page.

 ---